RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Gamepad/README.md

         - Y + Pad left/right  =   Trim
       - Signal lock on (Programming mode):
         - Y + B               =   Channel mixing on/off
-        - Y + A               =   Add connected gamepads bluetooth address to allowList
+        - Y + A               =   Add connected gamepads bluetooth address to allowList // Vibrates when added to list
+        - Y + X               =   Clear gamepads from allowList // Vibrates when cleared
-        - Y + Menu            =   Toggles activate / disable + clear allowList // If more than one pads are connected use this only once from any of the them.
+        - Y + Menu            =   Activate / disable allowList // Vibrates when enabled // If more than one pads are connected use this only once from any of the them
   - Haptic confirmations:
     - Left side             =   Weapon on/off button or weapon pad pressed
     - Left side, short      =   Trim button pressed from left pad